 Osinbajo Launches $600m Programme for Young Nigerians in Technology, Creative Sectors

-.Calls on African govts, private sector to invest more in innovation, job creation
+•Calls on African govts, private sector to invest more in innovation, targeting job creation

-.Programme to be funded by AfDB, France, Islamic Devt Bank, BOI for youths aged between 15 and 35

 Deji Elumoye in Abuja

-Vice President Yemi Osinbajo, SAN on Tuesday launched a $600 million programme for young Nigerians in the technology and creative sectors with a call on African governments and the private sector to do more to support the growth of innovation in the continent.
+The Vice President, Prof. Yemi Osinbajo, yesterday, launched a $600 million programme for young Nigerians in the technology and creative sectors with a call on African governments and the private sector to do more to support the growth of innovation in the continent.

-Osinbajo spoke at the State House, Abuja at the presidential launch of the Investment in Digital and Creative Enterprises (i-DICE) Programme which will support young Nigerians ranging from ages 15 to 35 who are entrepreneurs and involved in early stages in creative, innovative and technology-enabled ventures.
+Osinbajo spoke at the State House, Abuja, at the presidential launch of the Investment in Digital and Creative Enterprises (i-DICE) Programme which would support young Nigerians ranging from ages 15 to 35, who are entrepreneurs and involved in early stages in creative, innovative and technology-enabled ventures.

 Under i-DICE, constraints such as access to capital, and capacity limitation of Start-ups would be effectively addressed.

-But according to Osinbajo, more needs to be done to scale up such programmes.
+But according to Osinbajo, more needed to be done to scale up such programmes.

 Speaking on behalf of the Nigerian government, the Vice President thanked the development partners for their collaboration.